TRON-Bioinformatics/easyquant/README.md

   --interval_mode       Specify if interval mode shall be used -m {star,bowtie2,bwa}, --method {star,bowtie2,bwa}
-                        Specify alignment software to generate the index
+                        Specify alignment software to generate the index -t NUM_THREADS, --threads NUM_THREADS
+                        Specify number of threads to use for the alignment

 ```